 In the design and implementation of this project, we will follow basic principles of software engineering in a closeto-real-world setting.
 You will practice the major tasks in software engineering to build your own software product.
-As for project 1, we will not provide detailed instructions on how to design the program.
-Instead, your team needs to come up with your own choices and practice designing the software architecture of a medium-size program and document it.
+Similar as for project 1, we will not provide detailed instructions on how to design the software.
+Instead, your team needs to come up with your own choices and practice designing the software programs and document them.